onikienko/mv3-parcel-webext-template/README.md

 ## Note

-- After project initialization change `name` field in the `package.json` file.
-This field will be used as name for `.zip` with release.
+- After project initialization, change the `name` field in the `package.json` file.
+This field will be used as a name for `.zip` with release.
 Not the `name` field from the `manifest.json`.
 - Version number for release is used as per `package.json`. `Manifest.json` will be updated during release with the same value.
 So there is no need to update the version inside `manifes.json` manually if you will use `release` script.